-Jim Collins was named to the Duke coaching staff in January of 2008 to begin his third stint with the Blue Devils.
-Collins was a graduate assistant with head coach Steve Sloan in 1983 and later served five campaigns from 1985-89 under both Sloan and Steve Spurrier.
-Collins serves as the Assistant Defensive Coordinator and coaches the Blue Devil linebackers.
+Previously, Collins was a graduate assistant with head coach Steve Sloan in 1983 and later served five campaigns from 1985-89 under both Sloan and Steve Spurrier.
+Collins then served as an aide on the Blue Devil staff under David Cutcliffe from 2008-15, most recently as the program’s Assistant Defensive Coordinator.

 Duke’s linebacking group in 2012 featured a four-man rotation with senior Austin Gamble, sophomores C.J.
 France and Helton and redshirt freshman Kyler Brown.
 The group combined for 203 tackles.

 In 2011, Collins mentored a linebacking unit that featured zero seniors as sophomore Kelby Brown and Gamble ranked third and fifth on the team in tackles with 65 and 43 stops, respectfully.
 Brown also led the Blue Devils in tackles for loss despite missing two games due to injury.